 A dive knife is an important piece of diving safety equipment but having the biggest knife that you can find strapped to your leg isn't always the best option.
 For the most part dive knives are there to get us out of trouble if we become snagged or entangled in line, nets or ropes but unless you are trying to cut through an inch thick rope you can definitely consider other factors like size, weight, streamlining and positioning when picking your dive knife (or even a backup).

 So let's take a look at the different options you have when selecting a dive knife:

 The leg is the traditional mounting point for a knife and can easily accommodate a large knife in a large sheath secured with two rubber straps.
-Historically knives were big and heavy so there wasn't really a lot of choice when it can to putting it somewhere.
-There are downsides to keeping your knife here though as they often become snagged themselves with kelp and seaweed being a regularly annoyance.
+Historically knives were big and heavy so there wasn't really a lot of choices when it can to put it somewhere.
+There are downsides to keeping your knife here though as they often become snagged themselves with kelp and seaweed being a regular annoyance.
 It isn't the best place to reach either if you do become entangled as you've got to be able to bend and reach down to retrieve it.

 A simple solution is to just keep a small knife or line cutter in a BCD pocket.
 The disadvantage with this option is that it can be a little fiddly to get out and unless you secure the knife back to your BCD there is a chance you can drop it whilst getting it out or putting it away.